 During Gandhi’s time, Socialist movements such as Marxism, Leninism, Guild Socialism etc. Many parties across the world were concerned about the exploitation of labour.
 Gandhi’s ideas on labour were inspired by John Ruskin and Leo Tolstoy, through a concept called Bread Labour.

 Gandhi was opposed to the bloody revolutions overthrowing the capitalist systems.
 Instead, he saw a divinity in labour.
-Bread Labour means that each person must do a definite amount of work -manual labour or intellectual labour- each day in order to live and eat.
+Bread Labour means that each person must do a definite amount of work -manual labour or intellectual labour- each day to live and eat.
 Like many of Gandhi’s ideas, he implemented this idea in his Phoenix Settlement and Tolstoy Farm in South Africa.
 Manual Labour was compulsory for a few hours every day.
 Gandhi thought that the true goal of manual labour is to advance human higher thinking, just as how food supports and strengthens the physical body.

 Bread labour was Gandhi’s way of establishing a classless society.
 Bread Labour consists of the following components that help in the establishment of an equitable society.